object-oriented-python/object-oriented-programming/doc/source/a2_git.rst

 .. note::

     The default branch may be called something other than `main`.
-In particular, older repositories often have a default branch called `main`.
+In particular, older repositories often have a default branch called `master`.
     It doesn't matter what the default branch is called.

 Staging files for commit